Stop Our Ship: Other aircraft carriers

-When the USS Midway left Alameda NAS in April 1972, sixteen enlisted men assigned to Fighter Squadron 151 on board the carrier signed an antiwar letter to President Nixon.
+When the USS Midway left Naval Air Station Alameda in April 1972, sixteen enlisted men assigned to Fighter Squadron 151 on board the carrier signed an antiwar letter to President Nixon.

 On board the USS Ticonderoga in San Diego, sailors organized a movement they called “Stop It Now” (SIN), and 3 of the crew refused to board the ship when it set sail in May 1972.
 Once at sea, protests continued and there were reports of antiwar meetings of as many as 75 crew members.

 In Norfolk, Virginia, on the East Coast, civilian antiwar groups organized against the sailing of the USS America.
 When it began to leave port on June 5, 1972, thirty-one activists in thirteen canoes and kayaks positioned themselves in front of the massive ship.
 “When the Coast Guard moved in to clear the demonstrators, hundreds of sailors on the deck of the America jeered and pelted the cutters with garbage; in a clear show of support for the protesters.”

-Also in June, but back up at Alameda, civilians were protesting the pending departure of the USS Oriskany.
+Also in June, but at Alameda, civilians were protesting the pending departure of the USS Oriskany.
 “When the ship left, on June 6, as estimated twenty-five crew members refused to sail, including a group of ten men who turned themselves in to naval authorities on June 13 and issued a bitter public" statement.
 In part they said: "the only way to end the genocide being perpetrated now in South East Asia is for us, the actual pawns in the political game, to quit playing."